 Like with most of the things in the world these days, you get bombarded with options when it comes to choosing a WordPress hosting solution.
 There are different types of hosting solutions that you should know about:

 - Cloud VPS

 - Managed WordPress

 - …and everything in between

 The boundaries between many of these categories are so thin.
-I think we will discuss in detail these different types in a different post.
+We’ve already discussed that in another post.

 If you are just starting out, you usually start with a shared hosting provider.
-There are quite a good number of providers out there too.
-They are cheap, and easy to use.
+There are quite a good number of providers out there.
+They are cheap and easy to use.
 Anyone who is comfortable using a computer can install WordPress and get a site on the internet without much difficulty.